Edgar Durazo: 2024 season

 In January 2024, Durazo competed at the inaugural San Diego Rodeo, an invitational event held at Petco Park which did not count towards any standings.
 He won the Grande Prairie Stompede in June with an 89-point ride on Wild Time, then finished in a three-way tie for the event win at the Raymond Stampede after producing an 87-point ride atop Ramblin Man.
 In August, Durazo won the Cranbrook Pro Rodeo in Cranbrook, British Columbia, after riding Jungle Spot for 86 points.
 The following month, he produced an 89-point ride on Toothless Smile to secure the event win at Oldstoberfest in Olds, Alberta.

 In October at the CFR, Durazo won Round 3 with 85.5 points on Haunted Creek.
 He also won Round 5 with 85.25 points on Wreckonciled.
 He finished second in the average and also second in the final season standings with $59,124.

-In November, Durazo clinched the year-end bull riding championship at the Maple Leaf Circuit Finals in Regina, Saskatchewan.
+In November, Durazo clinched the year-end bull riding championship at the Maple Leaf Circuit Finals Rodeo in Regina, Saskatchewan.
 As a result, he qualified for the NFR Open at the Pikes Peak or Bust Rodeo in Colorado Springs, Colorado, in 2025.

 2025 season

 In June 2025, Durazo won the Daines Ranch Rodeo in Innisfail, Alberta, after scoring 86.5 points on Yeller Feller.
 In early August, he won the Strathmore Stampede in Strathmore, Alberta, by riding Santana for 87.75 points.
 In late August, he won the Nicola Valley Pro Rodeo in Merritt, British Columbia, with 87.5 points on Rock N Roll.

-At the CFR, Durazo bucked off his first four bulls.
+In October at the CFR, Durazo bucked off his first four bulls.
 However, in Round 5, he rode Dark Mark for 89.25 points and won the round.
 He finished seventh in the average and fifth in the final season standings with $47,431.94 in earnings.

+In November at the Maple Leaf Circuit Finals Rodeo, Durazo won the year-end bull riding championship for the second year in a row and clinched another trip to the NFR Open.

+2026 season

+In April 2026, Durazo won the Broncs & Honky Tonks Spring Rodeo in Medicine Hat, Alberta, after scoring 87.5 points on Down With The Devil.
+In June, Durazo won the Grande Prairie Stompede for the second time in three years, after scoring 88 points on Magic Jam.
+In August, Durazo won the Pincher Creek Pro Rodeo in Pincher Creek, Alberta, with 87.5 points on F.A.F.O.